 - Proper hand washing, physical distancing even outdoors, mask use, and complete home confinement, if possible, will reduce the risk of COVID-19 infection in individuals with chronic illness.
-Family members affected or suspected to be affected by COVID-19 should isolate in a separate room, as much as possible.10 - Contact physician immediately if individuals with underlying medical conditions suspect they have been exposed to COVID-19.^{8,10} - Continue with treatment plan and medications prescribed by physician to manage any preexisting medical conditions.8 - Schedule telehealth appointments, if possible, with healthcare providers to safely manage preexisting conditions.8 - Continue to practice healthy habits, including regular physical activity, regular sleep routines, limited screen time, and consumption of nutritious, unprocessed foods.^{8,11} - Receive annual seasonal influenza vaccine, especially in 2020.12
+Family members affected or suspected to be affected by COVID-19 should isolate in a separate room, as much as possible. - Contact physician immediately if individuals with underlying medical conditions suspect they have been exposed to COVID-19. - Continue with treatment plan and medications prescribed by physician to manage any preexisting medical conditions. - Schedule telehealth appointments, if possible, with healthcare providers to safely manage preexisting conditions. - Continue to practice healthy habits, including regular physical activity, regular sleep routines, limited screen time, and consumption of nutritious, unprocessed foods. - Receive annual seasonal influenza vaccine, especially in during the pandemic..